 Once the cat starts marking the human, bonding can begin.
 Cats recognize humans by voice, not sight.
 The more a cat hears a new human speak, the sooner it will start to overcome its fear.

 Cats have good hearing.
 Loud noises, especially short and sharp sounds, are stressful to cats.
 These unsettling background noises include:

 - Garbage trucks

 - Street works

 Fear of Predators

 Your cat may have encountered a predator in your yard.
 This will provoke significant, prolonged fear.
-Cats are driven by instinct.
-They are always on the lookout for threats.
-Wild animals that prey upon cats include:
+Cats are driven by instinct, and are always on the lookout for threats.
+Wild animals that prey on cats include: